With CCDciel you can use any device with a ASCOM, INDI or Alpaca driver.

 CCDciel must show an explicit message in this case, and the ASCOM Chooser can show an error with: “System.BadImageFormatException”, “Incorrect format”.

 The solution is to ask the device manufacturer for a 64bit or universal driver.
 In the mean time you can install the 32bit version of CCDciel as a work around.

 You can set the gain and offset in CCDciel, in Preview, Capture and Sequence step.

-But to avoid unwanted effect if this is not set voluntarily this setting is hidden by default, in this case the gain always remain what you set in the driver.
+But to avoid unwanted effect this setting is hidden by default, in this case the gain always remain what you set in the driver.
 This is the recommended way to use the camera.

 If you really want to set the gain in CCDciel you have to check “Manage the Gain and Offset if available” in the camera preference.

-Beware you must be sure to configure the gain/offset to use for different operation in the program.
+Beware you must be sure to configure the gain/offset to use for the different operation in the program.
 You must also fully understand all the effect of this setting before to use it for other purpose than camera testing.

 For INDI, CCDciel support image type of FITS or native RAW or JPEG, you must set it in the INDI panel with all the other option you need, then save the setting in the Option tab.
 Sure use JPEG only for preview.